UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - "Do XYZ.
 Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)

-- Hammer items are *boring.* I get that they are supposed to be anti-bonus items.
-But they lowkey are just boring.
-Surely we can think of a more interesting use for them...?
+- Rework all the boring items.
+- Egg is pretty boring.
+(How about we have it generate -bonus instead of STICKY slots?)
-Perhaps they should divide `bonus` by 2 instead...?
+- Hammer items are *boring.* Perhaps they should divide `bonus` by 2 instead...?
+- (Discover any other "boring" items- either purge them, or make them more *broad*.)

+- IDEA: Items in shop / cloud-slots should have a 5% chance to spawn as FLOATY.

+- IDEA: Items in cloud/shop slots should have a 3% chance to spawn with REPEATER

 - Rotate-archetype needs to be a *bit* broader.